tes/kubernaut/README.md

 > Definition of kubernaut - an expert or habitual user of the Kubernetes., a person who uses computer technology to experience containerisation.

 ## Goal
 To build a Kubernetes continuous delivery pipeline through discovery.
-See Kubernaut in action [here](http://kubernaut.tescloud.com)
+See Kubernaut in action [here](http://kubernaut.tescloud.com).
+Want to help?
+Assign yourself an issue from our [backlog](https://github.com/tes/kubernaut/issues#boards?repos=105863649)

 ## Prerequisites
 * Node.js version 8 or higher